-As Burbank Auditorium reaches its 75th year, the cost of maintaining and managing the facility and its aging inventory is demanding increasingly large portions of the limited resources of both the Theatre Arts and Summer Repertory Theatre Festival programs (see also 2.1a Budget Needs).
+Burbank Auditorium is now 75 years old.
+The cost of maintaining and managing the facility and its aging inventory is demanding increasingly large portions of the limited resources of both the Theatre Arts and Summer Repertory Theatre Festival programs (see also 2.1a Budget Needs).
+Burbank has been slotted for a remodel.
+While that is wonderful news, that project (should the funds still be available) is easily 8-10 years away.
+There are pressing, immediate needs.

-Over the last eight years, the focus in Burbank has been on important and necessary safety upgrades.
+Over the last nine years, the focus in Burbank has been on important and necessary safety upgrades.
 These include the complete safety overhaul of the Fly System, the 1st through 4th electrics, new catwalks for the fly system and the tension grid catwalks in the theatre house.
 We also received an inter-district donation of a Dust Collection System for the Burbank Scene Shop.
+The Box Office service window and office window were replaced with security glass and sliders.
+There are plans to store the new Music Department band shells just off stage in 284 and a door was installed between 284 and 283 so students can access the lighting inventory for installation on stage.
+283 was converted from a Com Studies classroom into a much-needed scenic and lighting lab space.